Axway/streams-open-docs/content/en/docs/relnotes/20211130_streams_relnotes.md

 ### Kafka upgrade

-Due to security vulnerabilities, we had to upgrade Apache Kafka to 2.8.1.
-This update introduces breaking changes in the configuration of embedded kafka.
+Due to security vulnerabilities, Apache Kafka has been upgraded to version 2.8.1.
+This upgrade introduces breaking changes in the configuration of embedded kafka.
 SASL configuration are now under `embeddedKafka.auth.sasl`.
 For more information, see [Helm parameters](/docs/install/helm-parameters/#mariaDB-parameters).

 ## Deprecated features